Updated: January 14, 2019

 - Open Source, Open Data, Standards, and Interoperability: Leveraging open source code and solutions with Esri technology is something that the scientific community is very much interested in.
 However, many in the science community are still surprised to hear that Esri produces free, open-source products such as Geoportal Server (which continues to be a popular and valuable contribution) or maintains a significant presence on GitHub.
 There is also the ArcGIS Editor for Open StreetMap.
 Further, did you know that as a company, we are currently leveraging and contributing to over 200 open-source projects, while delivering over 350 open-source projects of our own?
 Esri software provides direct read, import, and export for over 300 formats, including over 200 image formats and sensors.
 Esri supports over 100 geospatial standards (including those from ISO TC 211 and OGC), and provides open access to scores of APIs and SDKs.
 In any platform strategy, being open, interoperable, and standards-compliant actually makes very good business sense.
 See also these excellent summaries and blog posts:

-- New!
-VIDEO: Esri President Jack Dangermond & Standards Product Mgr/Open Strategist Satish Sankaran in a spirited discussion about and overview of standards, interoperability, #opendata, Python APIs, open software libraries, and Esri's participation going forward.
+- VIDEO: Esri President Jack Dangermond & Standards Product Mgr/Open Strategist Satish Sankaran in a spirited discussion about and overview of standards, interoperability, #opendata, Python APIs, open software libraries, and Esri's participation going forward.

 - Hot!
 Integration with R with related post, project announcement, and related video.